A Holistic Framework of Gambling Harms & Recovery

 At the heart of the Gambling Harms Scale Initiative is a framework that maps the wide range of ways gambling can impact people.
 This model was developed from rich, in-depth interviews with people who had lived experience of gambling harm—whether through their own gambling or that of someone close to them.

-This visual map of gambling harms is organised into three broad domains:
+This visual map of gambling harms is organised into three broad components:

 Each area is interconnected.
 The diagram shows how harms flow, overlap, and compound.